Lamby777/PETS-G/pets-lib/sop/plot.md

 #### GLUE Server Locations

+Parentheses parts are NOT known by the team yet.
+(Leo only saw the general area)

 Main Server: Melpine Heights - Goober Labs (Hidden room that Leo found)

 1. Corr Valley (Empress Neoxylin's Office)